Trehinos/euui/README.md

 - **`Euui::random_uuids()`** (`Uuid:v4`)

+### Documentation

 > Read the complete API documentation [here](https://docs.rs/euui).

 ## Use Cases : Large-Scale Unique ID Generation

-With 512 bits of entropy, `Euui` can be useful for applications where traditional 128-bit UUIDs are insufficient to guarantee uniqueness:
+With 512 bits of entropy, `Euui` can be useful for applications where traditional 128-bit UUIDs are insufficient:

+- Large enough to have **UUID/GUID parts**,
 - Distributed systems,
 - Cryptographic key identifiers,
-- Unique identifiers in high-throughput environments,
+- Unique identifiers in high-throughput environments.
-- Large enough to have UUID/GUID parts.

 ## License